jsonresume/jsonresume-theme-class/README.md

 ### Optimized

 This theme makes no external connections, doesn't embed scripts, and is lightweight by design.
-Both HTML and PDF exports will be minimal.
+Both HTML and PDF exports are minimal.

 ## Preview